Skip to content

 Every school is different, shaped by local context, demographics, staffing and funding.
 For example, if closing the attainment gap is a priority for your school, your curriculum should focus on providing targeted, evidence-based opportunities to support students who are falling behind, drawing on best practices highlighted by think tanks such as the Education Endowment Foundation (EEF).
 These strategies are backed by research and have been shown to have a positive impact on student outcomes.
 Similarly, an inclusive curriculum ensures that all students, including those with SEND, receive an engaging and accessible learning experience that meets their individual needs.
 By tailoring your curriculum to address these priorities, you can ensure that every child is given the best chance to succeed.

-adults talking around a table
+teachers discussing curriculum design around a table

 Building the Curriculum: Mapping Out Learning